 The goal of this webpage is to help New York residents understand long term care costs in the state including assisted living, in-home, Alzheimer's and adult day care.
 It is also to make them aware of the financial assistance programs that help pay for care and options that can reduce the cost of care, prescription drugs and home medical equipment.

-In 2013, the average cost of assisted living in New York was $3,950 / month.
-In the most expensive areas of the state; Binghamton, Brooklyn, Ithaca and Long Island, the monthly cost ranges from $4,800 - $5,500.
-Less expensive areas include; Buffalo, Poughkeepsie, Utica and Syracuse where assisted living costs are in the $3,000 - $3,500 / month range.
+In 2014, the average cost of assisted living in New York was $3,684 / month.
+However in the most expensive areas of the state; Binghamton, New York City and the surrounding area, Ithaca and Long Island, the monthly cost ranges from $4,800 - $5,500.
+Less expensive areas include; Buffalo, Poughkeepsie, Utica and surprisingly Staten Island where assisted living costs are in the $2,800 - $3,500 / month range.

 Alzheimer's residential care thorough out New York, sometimes called Memory Care, adds approximately $1,100 to the monthly cost of assisted living.

 Home care across the state on average costs $21 / hour.
 Binghamton, Syracuse and Ithaca are the most expensive areas for home care, where the range is $22 - $24 / hour.
 Brooklyn, Queens and Staten Island are the least costly areas for home care where the hourly rate averages near $18.